Navy Psychology Careers

 A one year internship as a Navy psychologist is also usually required before starting a Navy psychology career.

-What is the Average Salary of a Navy Psychology Career?
+What Is the Average Salary of a Navy Psychologist?